ChallengeSY/nebunoid/manual.md

 #### Regular Season
 Regular Season is the most balanced campaign, containing 30 levels.
 A wide variety of obstacles are demonstrated in this campaign, but no bio blocks are present.

-Save points are available for nearly every level in the campaign, being absent only from bonus levels (which usually compliment every 9 regular levels), and the last level of the campaign.
+Save points are available for nearly every level in the campaign, being absent only from the last level of the campaign.
 Instead, players who lose their last life on the final level will not be permitted to continue, and must end their game.

 #### Geometric Designs
 Geometric Designs is a shorter than usual 10-level campaign.
 Although less accomodating than Introductory Training, this set is still modest in difficulty.
 Save points are present in every level, except for the final level.